ncatlab/nlab-content/pages/7/4/7/0/747/content.md

 Various old results appear in a new light this way.
 For instance using the old result of [[BrownAHT]] on the way ordinary [[abelian sheaf cohomology]] is embedded in the [[homotopy theory]] of simplicial sheaves, one sees that the old right derived functor definition of [[abelian sheaf cohomology]] really computes the [[∞-stackification]] of a sheaf of [[chain complex]]es regarded under the [[Dold?Kan correspondence]] as a simplicial sheaf.

-# Map #
+# the different model structures and their interrelation #

 It is the very point of [[model category]] structures on a given [[homotopical category]] that there may be several of them: each [[presentable (infinity,1)-category|presenting]] the same [[(∞,1)-category]] but also each suited for different computational purposes.

 So it is good that there are many model structures on simplicial (pre)sheaves, as there are.

+## injective/projective - local/global - presheaves/sheaves ##

 The following diagram is a map for part of the territory:

 $$
   \array{